 In early skirmishes it was clear that certain aircraft like the Defiant were totally outclassed by the German fighter, the Messerschmidt 109.
 But the Hawker Hurricane, and the newer Supermarine Spitfire proved up to the job.
 The problem was trained pilots.
 Requirements were loosened as more pilots were rushed onto the front line to replace those who perished.

-On 13 August the Germans launched their Adlerangriff or “Eagle Attack”.
+On 13 August the Germans launched Adlerangriff or “Eagle Attack”.
 More than 1,400 German aircraft crossed the channel, but they met fierce RAF resistance.
-German losses were severe: forty-five aircraft were shot down, for the loss of only thirteen British fighters.
+German losses were serious: forty-five aircraft were shot down, for the loss of only thirteen British fighters.

-The next day, of 500 attacking aircraft, around 75 planes were shot down.
-The British lost 34 planes.
+The next day, out of 500 attacking aircraft, around 75 were shot down.
+The British lost 34.

-The third day saw 70 German losses, against 27 British losses.
-The British were winning what was a battle of attrition.
+The third day saw 70 German losses, against 27 British.
+During this decisive phase, the RAF were winning the battle of attrition.